+Under Radios, click the Use specific configurations for this radio checkbox for 2.4 GHz Radio, 5 GHz Radio, and 6 GHz Radio respectively to view the device specific radio settings.

+The 6 GHz radio spectrum is currently available only on AP32 access points.

-- Under Radios, click the Use specific configurations for this radio checkbox for 2.4 GHz Radio, 5 GHz Radio respectively to view the device specific radio settings. - 2.
-Under Radio Details, select the Use specific channels and power configuration checkbox for each of the radios, to modify their channel and power values. - 3.
+- 2. Under Radio Details, select the Use specific channels and power configuration checkbox for each of the radios, to modify their channel and power values. - 3.
+If you have an AP32 access point, deployed at the site, select the preferred frequency from the Radio frequencies (AP32 only) dropdown.
+This setting overrides the radio selection in the global radio management configuration for AP32 access points.

+- For AP32 access points, mesh configuration is possible only under the 5 GHz radio.
+When using AP32 as a mesh point on 5 GHz radio and the user decides to change the radio frequency to either 2,4 GHz + 6 GHz globally or locally, the mesh point will go offline and the user will have to connect it using an Ethernet cable instead of mesh to bring it back online in the site.
+User can then change back radio frequencies dropdown for AP32 to include 5GHz to re-establish the mesh link. - If the user decides to select 2.4 GHz and 6 GHz, a message will be displayed to alert the user that mesh devices might be affected as they are operating under 5 GHz.
+Additional confirmation from the user is not required to proceed. - 4.
 Choose a Channel width for each of the following: - a.
 2.4 GHz Radio-20 MHz (default) or 20/40 MHz. - b.
-5 GHz Radio-20 MHz, 20/40 MHz, 20/40/80 MHz (default), or 20/40/80/160 MHz.
+5 GHz Radio-20 MHz, 20/40 MHz, 20/40/80 MHz (default), or 20/40/80/160 MHz. - c.
+6 GHz Radio-20/40/80 MHz or 20/40/80/160 MHz (default).

-- The channel width of 160 MHz is supported only on AP25 access points.
-However, these access points when deployed as mesh points will operate only on 20/40 MHz or 20/40/80 MHz (default). - 4.
+- The channel width of 160 MHz is supported only on AP25 access points and on the 6 GHz radio channel for AP32 access points.
+However, these access points when deployed as mesh points will operate only on 20/40 MHz or 20/40/80 MHz (default). - 5.
 Based on your selection for each radio, the Channel selection options are refreshed.
 All channels are enabled by default and are displayed in orange.
-The disabled channels are displayed in gray. - 5.
-Configure the Transmit power range for the radios by adjusting the slider between a minimum and maximum value.
+The disabled channels are displayed in gray. - 6.
+Configure the Transmit power range for the 2.4 GHz, 5 GHz, and 6 GHz radios by adjusting the slider between a minimum and maximum value.
 For example, if the slider is set between Very high and Max, the radio transmits between 30 dBm and maximum power.
 The available values are:

 Transmit Power Level Threshold for 2.4 GHz Radio (in dBm) Threshold for 5 GHz Radio (in dBm)

 Low 6 dBm 15 dBm

 9 dBm 18 dBm

 12 dBm

 Medium 15 dBm 21 dBm

 18 dBm

-Transmit Power Level Threshold for 2.4 GHz Radio (in dBm) Threshold for 5 GHz Radio (in dBm)

 High 21 dBm 24 dBm

 24 dBm 27 dBm

 27 dBm

 Very high 30 dBm 30 dBm

 Max This is the default setting.
 This is the default setting.